delamiro/haskell-tekstanalyse/README.md

 applyFunction f x = f x
 ```

-In this code you see a function called `applyFunction`. i needs a function that takes an int and returns it `(Int -> Int)`
+In this code you see a function called `applyFunction`.
+It needs a function that takes an int and returns int `(Int -> Int)`

 ` -> Int -> Int` also takes an Int and returns a Int
 So `applyFunction takes a function as input and applies it to a number.